swamp-lang/website/content/idioms/_index.md

 This has two big advantages:

 - **Discoverability:** Code completion and intellisense will show all available functions when you type value and a dot `.`.
-You don't have to remember global function names.
+You don't have to remember the name of free functions.

 - **Documentation:** The impl block becomes the single place to look when you want to know what operations a type supports.